Common Information, Matroid Representation, and Secret Sharing for Matroid Ports: Introduction

 Besides Ingleton and Zhang--Yeung inequalities, many other linear information and rank inequalities have been found~\cite{DFZ06,DFZ09,DFZ11,Kin11,MMRV02,Mat07-3}.
 Nevertheless, only a few techniques to derive such inequalities are known, and it appears that many more inequalities remain unknown.

 Linear information and rank inequalities are fundamental in the linear programming technique that has been used to find bounds on the information ratio of secret sharing schemes~\cite{BLP08,BeOr11,MPY16,Met11,PVY13} and on the achievable rates in network coding~\cite{DFZ07,TCG17,Yeu08}.
-An improvement to that technique has been recently proposed~\cite{FKMP18}.
+An improvement to that technique has been recently proposed~\cite{FKMP20}.
 Specifically, instead of known inequalities, the properties from which most linear information and rank inequalities are derived are used as constraints.
 The notion of \emph{common information} of two random variables is at the core of most of those properties.
-All known linear rank inequalities are derived from the \emph{common information property}~\cite{DFZ09}, while most of the known linear information inequalities are obtained from the concept of \emph{AK-common information}, derived from {Ahlswede--K\"{o}rner lemma}~\cite{AhKo77,AhKo06,CsKo81}, or from the \emph{copy lemma}~\cite{DFZ06,DFZ11}.
+Most of the known linear information inequalities are obtained from the concept of \emph{AK-common information}, derived from {Ahlswede--K\"{o}rner lemma}~\cite{AhKo77,AhKo06,CsKo81}, or from the \emph{copy lemma}~\cite{DFZ06,DFZ11}.
+According to~\cite{DFZ09}, all linear rank inequalities that were known in 2009 were derived from the \emph{common information property} and, to the best of our knowledge, that is still the case nowadays.
+Nevertheless, some restricted linear rank inequalities have been presented since then.
+Namely, \emph{characteristic-dependent} inequalities~\cite{DFZ15,PeSa19}, which are satisfied by all polymatroids that are linearly representable over fields of a given characteristic.

-Several new lower bounds on the information ratio of secret sharing schemes have been obtained by using that improved linear programming technique~\cite{FKMP18}.
+Several new lower bounds on the information ratio of secret sharing schemes have been obtained by using that improved linear programming technique~\cite{FKMP20}.
 For instance, by using the common information property, the exact values of the optimal information ratios of \emph{linear} secret sharing schemes for \emph{all} access structures on five players and \emph{all} graph access structures on six players have been determined, concluding the projects undertaken in~\cite{Dij95,JaMa96} when restricted to linear schemes.
 Moreover, some of the existing lower bounds for general (that is, non-linear) secret sharing schemes for those and other access structures have been improved by using the AK-common information.
 The analogous application of the copy lemma has been described in~\cite{GuRo2019}.

 On the negative side, the application of that technique is currently limited to solving linear programming problems that provide bounds for particular cases.
 Moreover, because of the huge number of variables and constraints, only problems with small size can be solved.
 In contrast, several general results, such as the best known general lower bound for secret sharing~\cite{Csi97}, have been obtained from the simpler technique involving only Shannon inequalities.